Accurate and Scalable Stochastic Gaussian Process Regression via Learnable Coreset-based Variational Inference: EXPERIMENTS: SET-UP AND ADDITIONAL DETAILS

 \paragraph{SparseGP.} Introduced by \citep{titsias2009variational}, SparseGP offers a variational solution to inducing point methods.
 In particular, SparseGP minimizes the KL divergence between an approximate and true posterior distribution.
 The loss function is derived by finding and plugging the optimal posterior variational distribution, which can be derived in terms of the $\gp$ kernel parameters.

-\paragraph{SGVP.} SGVP minimizes the KL divergence between an approximate and true posterior distribution where the posterior distribution is explicitly defined \citep{hensman2013gaussian}.
+\paragraph{SVGP.} SVGP minimizes the KL divergence between an approximate and true posterior distribution where the posterior distribution is explicitly defined \citep{hensman2013gaussian}.
 The parameters of the posterior and model are learned jointly.
 SVGP is an stochastic approximation to SparseGP, which allows computationally efficient learning.

 \paragraph{PPGPR.} PPGPR is a variational predictive method for $\gp$s that, instead of lower-bounding the prior-predictive distribution as the methods above, proposed to optimize a lower-bound over the posterior predictive \citep{jankowiak2020parametric}.
 This method provides predictive uncertainty estimates that model the variance of the observed data more accurately.
-PPGPR results reported in~\citet{jankowiak2020parametric} were based on training for 400 epochs, which seems insufficient for convergence in our experiments.
+PPGPR results in~\citet{jankowiak2020parametric} were based on 400 epochs, which we found insufficient for convergence to optimal RMSE in our experiments.
+Although longer training helps with better predictive RMSE performance, it also causes severe overfitting on noise ---a behavior not observed in other $\gp$ algorithms.

 \paragraph{ExactGP.} The exact learning of Gaussian processes as described by \citet{rasmussen2006gaussian}.
 We compute the marginal log-likelihood (prior predictive) by integrating the likelihood over the latent function-space (with respect to prior distribution) to learn model hyperparameters, at a computational complexity of $\bigO{N^3}$.